-- The Raston warrior robot from the Doctor Who episode "The Five Doctors."
+- The Raston warrior robot from the episode "The Five Doctors".

 - The monster Silvagon of Ultraman Tiga could only see movement, leading to a hilarious scene where Ultraman strikes at it, then freezes up as soon as it turns to face him.
 This gets especially silly when he's forced to hold a precarious crane stance.
 Eventually Silvagon gets fed up and starts blindly running around, lashing at the air.

-- One of the boss creatures in Half-Life was a massive but completely blind tentacle that detected you by your footsteps.
-You could either crawl past silently, or set off an explosion and run past while it struck at the louder noise.
+- One of the boss creatures in Half-Life is a massive but completely blind tentacle that detected you by your footsteps.
+You can either crawl past silently, or set off an explosion and run past while it strokes at the louder noise.

-- One of the enemies in Yoshi's Island is a ghost with big wraparound sunglasses to denote blindness; it homes in on Yoshi whenever the cute little dinosaur makes a sound.
+- One of the enemies in Yoshi's Island is Boo Man Bluff, a blindfolded Boo that homes in on Yoshi whenever the cute little dinosaur makes a sound.
 That includes jumping, throwing eggs, or even touching coins; the ghosts have good enough hearing to hear the obligatory video game blips and beeps.
 To add to the fun, the ghost can only home in on the place where you last made the sound, and looks quite clueless and confused when you aren't there.

 - The Berserker from the first Gears of War was blind, but could detect where you were through your footsteps, as well as your smell.